ChilliByte/isaacrg.github.io/_posts/2015-05-18-speedy-no-more.md

   * This project aims to reduce Chromium's memory consumption, and introducing tab hibernation.
   * This project will eventually result in improvements in  Chromium, Opera, and Google Chrome.

 Or you could even go for [Opera 12][op12].
 Opera 12 was very, very fast, had tab hibernation, low RAM requirements, and could handle literally hundreds of tabs with no trouble.
-This might not neccesarily be the most secure, but appraently [isn't affected by heartbleed][op12-heartbleed].
+This might not neccesarily be the most secure, but apparently [isn't affected by heartbleed][op12-heartbleed].

 ----